scaryghosts/Beomon/README.md

 Beomon
 ======

-Beomon is an application used to monitor the status of compute nodes in a Beowulf-style cluster and create a Web interface to view the status of the nodes.
-Specifically this supports the University of Pittsburgh's HPC cluster "[Frank](http://core.sam.pitt.edu/frank)".
+Beomon is an application used to monitor the status of the University of Pittsburgh's HPC cluster "[Frank](http://core.sam.pitt.edu/frank)".
 This software adds two node states not available in the standard Scyld/Beowulf install: orphaned and partnered.